ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/c9c543fd-6fab-48d8-9aa4-2b833ea17c2d)

-As we can see, youtrack deployment recreated in new namespace, and nginx was also created.
+As we can see, the `YouTrack` deployment was recreated in the new namespace, and `Nginx` was also created.

 ## 8.5 With kubectl, get and describe pods from different Namespaces witn -n flag.

-To get pods by namespace I need to use `-n` flag:
+To get pods by namespace, I need to use the `-n` flag:

 ```
 kubectl get pods -n youtrack-one